Field Trip Scheduler

 To request a Field Trip with the Anchorage Museum, please fill out the form below.
 Once this request has been received, our Education Coordinator will be in touch with you to review and finalize details for your field trip visit.

-Field trips must be scheduled at least two weeks prior to the program date.
-Requested dates and times are not guaranteed.
+Field trips must be scheduled at least three weeks prior to the program date.
+The requested dates and times are not guaranteed.
 Please plan to have the requested chaperone numbers: 1 chaperone per 5 elementary and middle school students and 1 chaperone per 10 high school students.

 Please review Prepare for your field trip list for more information regarding our policies and field trip logistics or contact our Education Coordinator at fieldtrips@anchoragemuseum.org with remaining questions.